OSGeoLabBp/tutorials/english/data_processing/lessons/pc2grid.rst

 grid file the first row is the top most row of the grid (in our grid indexing schema the first row is the bottom most).

-The GRID output is generated row by row, one row is buffered before write, to handle empty cells.
+The GRID output is generated row by row, one row is buffered before writing to handle empty cells.

 .. code:: python